zoxpx/pxdocs/content/concepts/pool-caching/flush-pool-cache.md

 		Total Capacity	:  384 GiB
 	```

-2. Run the `pxctl service pool cache status` command with the id of your storage pool as a parameter:
+2. Enter the `pxctl service pool cache status` command with the ID of your storage pool:

 	```text
 	pxctl service pool cache status 0